 - The deadline for submissions is Monday, December 4, 2023.
 Proposals may be submitted at any time until 11:59 pm ET on the deadline date.

 - Acceptance notifications will be sent by January 15, 2024.

 - Submission of a presentation does not guarantee participation in the program.

 - Include all presenters that will take part in the presentation.
-Do not list co-presenters without definite commitment that the co-presenter will be on the program.
-The co-presenter(s) must agree to all the terms and conditions for participation.
-There is a limit of 4 speakers per submission.
+All presenters must agree to the terms and conditions for participation.
+There is a limit of 5 speakers per submission.